root-project/root/README/ReleaseNotes/v604/index.md

 - Reduce autoparse occasions by autoloading libraries also based on their type_info-derived name, instead of only their normalized name.
 - Improve TClassEdit's handling of STL's default allocator, in particular for std::map [ROOT-8048]

+### Dictionaries
+- Add the -noIncludePaths and --noIncludePaths to rootcling and genereflex respectively to avoid storing in the dictionaries the include paths passed with the "-I" switch.
+ROOT will rely on ROOT_INCLUDE_PATH only at runtime to find headers.

 ### I/O

 - Resolve an issue when space is freed in a large `ROOT` file and a TDirectory is updated and stored the lower (less than 2GB) freed portion of the file [ROOT-8055].

 ### TTree

 - Do not automatically setup read cache during TTree::Fill().
 This fixes [ROOT-8031].

 #### Fast Cloning.

 - Added a cache specifically for the fast option of the TTreeCloner to significantly reduce the run-time when fast-cloning remote files to address [ROOT-5078].
 - The new cache can be controlled from the `TTreeCloner`, `TTree::CopyEntries` or `hadd` interfaces.
 - The new cache is enabled by default.